This first poem situates where I will be filming and discusses the challenge of making the camera a part of the body.

 8) My dearest Linda

-Linda Lebeck, who grew up in a family of artists, has a very different idea of making and showing work that seems to be integral to her character and her familial lineage.
+Linda seems to have an idea of making and showing work that always felt integral to her character.
 And in this text, I aim to remember her expression of this silence.

 9) My dearest Patrick